Beyond solar: How “Paygo” could support the expansion of other life-changing products & services

 Myth #1: Paygo only functionality is to do remote monitoring and control of devices.

 Truth: One main misconception on the characteristics of the Paygo model is the belief that Paygo consists only in the capability of doing “remote control” - being able to switch on/off the product according to payments done by the end-user.
 For example, when a customer fails to make a payment to the company financing his SHS, the lights, in this case, could be remotely turned off.
 Although the provider’s ability to remotely lock or unlock their asset is an essential part of Paygo operations, it would be too simplistic to say that this is the only added value that Paygo brings to last-mile distributors.
-Paygo is a digital finance technology (FinTech) that allows end-users to purchase essential services through a pre-paid model (under installments), instead of having to pay the loan upfront.
+Paygo is a digital finance technology (FinTech) that allows end-users to purchase essential services through a pre-paid model (under instalments), instead of having to pay the loan upfront.
 Paygo business models enable the “nano finance” of services in cases where traditional banking and even microfinance is difficult to implement.
-The number and value of the installments depend on the end-users situation and on the type of product/service offered.
+The number and value of the instalments depend on the end-users situation and on the type of product/service offered.

 Example: Paygo technologies can really boost access to clean cooking fuel, by overcoming the affordability barriers that customers often face switching from solid fuels to cleaner-burning fuels such as liquified petroleum gas (LPG) or ethanol.
 Even if clean cooking offers many benefits notably from a health and environmental perspective, purchasing a cookstove upfront is nearly impossible for many people at the BoP.
 The Paygo approach is making clean cooking affordable, allowing customers to pay an ongoing fee service in addition to a first down payment and cost of fuel.
 Customers can adjust the size of the payment made every month, according to the variations in their incomes.
 Through this, customers are over time building formal financial records that will allow them to purchase bigger products in the future.